 That said, if we were just starting to do VHF broadcasting for the first time, maybe antennas would be designed differently.
 When TV broadcasting went digital in the 2000s, a whole new crop of UHF antennas came into being.
 A lot of stations moved up into the UHF band, and UHF antennas are traditionally smaller than VHF ones, owing to the basic physics of how antennas work.
 That’s why UHF antennas can be loops, or bowties, or some other compact shape.

-At the same time, fewer than ten stations still broadcast on the VHF-low band.
-So if we were all starting from scratch, antennas would probably be designed to pick up only the actual channels used today, ranging from channel 7 to channel 59.
+At the moment only about 150 channels broadcast on the VHF-Low band and that includes subchannels.
+That’s a small fraction of the total.
+So if we were all starting from scratch, antennas would probably be designed to pick up only the actual channels used today, ranging from channel 7 to channel 36.
 Such an antenna would be quite a bit smaller… our friend the engineer correctly pointed out that the largest part of the antenna is used to pick up the low-numbered channels.

 So, as a result most antenna designs are variations of ones that have been around for decades.
 Our own HD8200XL is only the latest variation of the Winegard 8200 line that’s been around since the 1950s.
 Why mess with success?
 If you eliminated the VHF-low part of the antenna, you’d have to reengineer it from scratch.
 That costs money, and the simple fact is that people want to pay less for antennas, not more.

 It’s about value

 At Solid Signal, we try to make sure we’re providing the best value to our customers.
 A completely re-engineered antenna could take years to pay for, and it’s not clear if people would actually pay more for an antenna that’s really only a few inches shorter and a few inches narrower.
 If we could say that such an antenna was actually better than the older one, that would be one thing, but without spending a lot of money on R&D we can’t.